Minecraft Console ClientMinecraft Console Client

 • On macOS:

-dotnet publish MinecraftClient -f net7.0 -r osx-x64 --no-self-contained -c Release -p:UseAppHost=true -p:IncludeNativeLibrariesForSelfExtract=true -p:DebugType=None
+dotnet publish MinecraftClient.sln -f net10.0 -r osx-x64 --self-contained=true -c Release -p:UseAppHost=true -p:IncludeNativeLibrariesForSelfExtract=true -p:EnableCompressionInSingleFile=true -p:DebugType=Embedded

 Tip